-For additional information about plagiarism and citing sources in MLA format, refer to chapters eleven and twelve of Harbrace Essentials.
 Your papers are analyzed for plagiarism by turnitin.com and added to the turnitin.com database when you submit them.
 Students who wish to appeal a professor’s decision regarding this policy should use the Academic Dishonesty Process published in the New Mexico Junior College Student Handbook.

 Retrieving Grades from T-BirdWeb Portal

 Go to the New Mexico Junior College T-BirdWeb Portal login page.
 Please enter your User Identification Number (ID), which is your Banner ID, and your Personal Identification Number (PIN).
 When finished, click Login.

 2. Pay attention.